| Category : Bees & Wasps (5)|

 You should cut your lawn grass at 3 inches high or higher, deep water your lawn once a week (1-1.5” of water) and fertilize regularly.

 For your lawn and garden, hand pull weeds, preferably before they produce seeds to reduce further infestation.
-You can use non-toxic herbicides available in most garden centers.
+You can use non-toxic herbicides available in most garden centres.

 |What is the City doing to maintain the weeds on the boulevards and in Parks?|